domsson/fakesteak/README.md

 as possible.
 For simplicities sake, however, there will be no Japanese characters.

-`fakesteak` has no external dependencies (it works without ncurses), but uses some non portable code instead.
+`fakesteak` has no external dependencies (it works without ncurses), but uses some potentially non portable code instead.
 There are some command line options available, and by tweaking some of the `#defines` at the top of the file, further customization - for example of the colors - is easily possible.

 I've written this on and for Linux.
 Everything seems to be working well using